alexandair/entra-powershell-docs/docs/conceptual/overview.md

 ---
-title: Microsoft Entra PowerShell overview
+title: What is Microsoft Entra PowerShell overview (preview)?

-description: "Learn about the features of Microsoft Entra PowerShell that can help you derive insights and analytics, and build unique, intelligent apps in Microsoft Entra ID." ms.topic: overview ms.date: 06/26/2024
+description: "Learn about the features of Microsoft Entra PowerShell that help you derive insights and analytics, and build unique, intelligent apps in Microsoft Entra ID." ms.topic: overview ms.date: 09/27/2024
 author: omondiatieno
 manager: CelesteDG
 ms.author: jomondi